As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This step may seem strange and is widely debated among rock display artists.
 Some think that the heat opens the pores of the rocks so that the dye can penetrate deeper into the rock.
 In reality, heat does not alter the physical properties of the rock in any meaningful way.

 The real magic of this step happens when the rocks are immersed in the dye.
-Extremely hot rocks will be able to evaporate a good amount of the liquid part of the dye solution.
+Extremely hot rocks will evaporate a good amount of the liquid part of the dye solution.
 The part that cannot evaporate – the dye compound – will remain stuck on the hot surface of the rock.

-The actual temperature does not make a huge difference, some say 200F is a good idea, but exactness here is not the key.
+The actual temperature does not make a huge difference; some say 200F is a good idea, but exactness here is not the key.

-Some have experienced fractures happening during this step when the hot rocks are put into a cold dye solution.
+Some have experienced fractures during this step when the hot rocks are put into a cold dye solution.
 Be aware that, especially when working with rocks that already have internal cracking, this could happen.

-Sometimes this is even desired – if so, heat the rocks to a hotter temperature and prepare a greater volume of dye solution.
+Sometimes, this is even desired – if so, heat the rocks to a hotter temperature and prepare a greater volume of dye solution.

 TIP: Did you know some rocks can explode when heated?
 Yes, it is true.
 Find out the explanation about exploding rocks in the article below: